Adult Circumcision in IrelandMarwan Nasr2021-06-04T12:40:02-04:00

-For more information, or to schedule to speak with our doctor, please contact us today.
+For more information, or to schedule a time to speak with one of our doctors, please contact us today.

 Appointments are generally available within a short time and no referral is required.
-Our experienced circumcision doctor specializes in circumcision for men of all ages.
+Our experienced circumcision doctors specializes in circumcision for men of all ages.

 Adult Circumcision Costs in Dublin

-Adult circumcisions performed at our circumcision clinic are paid for directly by the patient.
+Adult circumcisions performed at our circumcision clinics are paid for directly by the patient.

 You can consult with your private health insurer to determine if any coverage may be available in your case, if you have a private health plan.

 If you would like more detail on adult circumcision costs, please use the Circumcision Cost Confirmation form to send us your inquiry and we will reply fast with the detail you require.

 Circumcision pricing varies by age, with lower cost for infant and baby procedures and a higher fixed price for older boys and adults that reflects the increased complexity of circumcision at an older age.

-Procedures for all ages are performed under local anaesthetic in our clinic.
+Procedures for all ages are performed under local anaesthetic in our clinics.
 No hospital visit is required.

 Getting Circumcised at Your Age

 We are often asked; “Am I too old to get circumcised?” and the answer is pretty much always “no”.
-Men and youth of all ages have the surgery in our adult circumcision clinic.
+Men and youth of all ages have the surgery in our adult circumcision clinics.
 You can also find additional information regarding circumcision for babies, boys and teens on dedicated pages on this website.

 The most common age range for adult circumcision is 18 – 40 years old, but the procedure is regularly performed on a larger age range as requested for medical and personal reasons.
-The medical team at Gentle Procedures Clinic are experts at circumcising men of all ages, and we have collectively performed many tens of thousands of circumcision procedures in our affiliated clinics in Ireland, Australia, the UK and Canada.
+The medical team at Gentle Procedures Clinics in Limerick and Dublin are experts at circumcising men of all ages, and we have collectively performed many tens of thousands of circumcision procedures in our affiliated clinics in Ireland, Australia, the UK and Canada.
 Gentle Procedures Ireland offers adult circumcision for men aged 16 and up.